AdnanOlarmmi/School-Library/README.md

 - [❓ FAQ](#faq)
 - [📝 License](#license)

-# 📖 Leaderboard <a name="about-project"></a>
+# 📖 School Library <a name="about-project"></a>

-**Morse Decode**  is a method used in telecommunication to decode symbol characters as standardized sequences of two different signal durations, called dots and dashes, or dits and dahs.[3][4]
-Morse code is named after Samuel Morse, one of the inventors of the telegraph.
+**School Library** is a backend app that allows you keeping track of all the records of books in a library and who borrows them.

 ## 🛠 Built With <a name="built-with"></a>